inntran/git-benchmark-testdata/Tzutuhil/lifter/Guy.markdown

 She knows I think of you, she reads my mind,
 She tries to be unkind, she knows nothing of our world.
 		-- ELO, "Yours Truly, 2095"
-Your good nature will bring you unbounded happiness.
+Your good nature will bring you unbound happiness.
 If I don't drive around the park,
 I'm pretty sure to make my mark.
 If I'm in bed each night by ten,